 Complete our online BIM Certification scheme application form

-After a desktop & on site assessment we will recomend you for certification
+After a desktop & on site assessment we will recommend you for certification

-Our auditors will review your management system for compliance every 12 months
+Our auditors will review your BIM processes for compliance every 12 months

 Every 3 years your BIM Certification will be re-certified to the relevant standards

 The length of the process for BIM Certification is dependent on the size and scope of your organisation.
-Stroma also offers training and certification for individuals who require competence in building information into a BIM project.
+Stroma also offers training and certification for individuals who require competence in information management for a BIM project.
 Our friendly customer service team can advise you further on 0845 621 11 11.

 Our customer service team will advise on the cost for the application and for any assessment(s) depending on the size of your company.
 Please complete the initial enquiry form below to speak to a member of our team and find out more information on BIM Certification or our other BIM services.